Cisco Online Privacy Statement

 Data Privacy Framework

-Cisco-U.S. has certified to the U.S. Department of Commerce that it adheres to the EU-U.S. DPF Principles with regards to the processing of Personal Data received from the EEA in reliance on the EU-U.S. DPF and from the U.K. (and Gibraltar) in reliance on the U.K. Extension to the EU-US DPF.
+Cisco-U.S. has certified to the U.S. Department of Commerce that it adheres to the EU-U.S. DPF Principles with regards to the processing of Personal Data received from the EU and EEA in reliance on the EU-U.S. DPF and from the U.K. (and Gibraltar) in reliance on the U.K. Extension to the EU-U.S. DPF.
 Cisco-U.S. has also certified to the U.S. Department of Commerce that it adheres to the Swiss-U.S. DPF Principles with regards to the processing of Personal Data received from Switzerland in reliance on the Swiss-U.S. DPF.
-If there is any conflict between the terms in this Online Privacy Statement and the EU-U.S. DPF Principles, the U.K. Extension, and/or the Swiss-U.S. DPF Principles, the DPF Principles shall govern.
+If there is any conflict between the terms in this Online Privacy Statement and the EU-U.S. DPF Principles, the U.K. Extension to the EU-U.S. DPF Principles, and/or the Swiss-U.S. DPF Principles, the DPF Principles shall govern.
 For more information about the DPF program, and to view our certification, please visit the DPF Website.

 Pursuant to the DPF Principles, Cisco-U.S. commits to the following:

-Cisco-U.S. is responsible for the processing of Personal Data it receives, under the DPF, and subsequently may transfer it to third parties acting as agents on its behalf.
-Cisco-U.S. complies with the DPF Principles for all onward transfers of Personal Data from the EEA, U.K. (and Gibraltar), and Switzerland (for examples of such transfers, see Disclosing your Personal Data above), including the onward transfer liability provisions.
+Cisco-U.S. is responsible for the processing of Personal Data it receives under the DPF, and subsequently may transfer it to third parties acting as agents on its behalf.
+Cisco-U.S. complies with the DPF Principles for all onward transfers of Personal Data from the EU, EEA, U.K. (and Gibraltar), and Switzerland (for examples of such transfers, see Disclosing your Personal Data ), including the onward transfer liability provisions.
 In certain situations, Cisco-U.S. may be required to disclose Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
-Further, Cisco-U.S. is committed to protecting Personal Data received from EEA member countries, Switzerland, and the U.K. (and Gibraltar) (see above Collection and use of your Personal Data for examples of the Personal Data Cisco processes when you use our websites and Solutions and interact with us) in accordance with the DPF's applicable Principles and to help ensure Personal Data collected from individuals is accessible to them as part of their individual rights when Cisco is the Controller of the Personal Data.
-(See Your privacy rights).
-Furthermore, Cisco acknowledges the right of EU, U.K. (and Gibraltar), and Swiss individuals to request access their data while it is in the U.S. and to correct, amend, and supplement inaccurate or incomplete data.
+Further, Cisco-U.S. is committed to protecting Personal Data received from EU and EEA member countries, Switzerland, and the U.K. (and Gibraltar) (see Collection and use of your Personal Data for examples of the Personal Data Cisco processes when you use our websites and Solutions and interact with us) in accordance with the DPF's applicable Principles and to help ensure Personal Data collected from individuals is accessible to them as part of their individual rights when Cisco is the Controller of the Personal Data (see Your privacy rights).
+Furthermore, Cisco acknowledges the right of EU, EEA, U.K. (and Gibraltar), and Swiss individuals to request access to their data while it is in the U.S. and to correct, amend, and supplement inaccurate or incomplete data.
 Said individuals also have the right to request erasure of personal information that has been handled in violation of the DPF Principles.
-Subject individuals interested in accessing their data should refer to Disclosing your Personal Data for information on how to contact us, or submit a Privacy Request online.
+Subject individuals interested in accessing their data should see Disclosing your Personal Data for information on how to contact us, or submit a Privacy Request online.

-In compliance with the EU-U.S. Data Privacy Framework Principles, Cisco-U.S. commits to resolve complaints about your privacy and our collection or use of your personal data transferred to the US pursuant to the DPF Principles.
-EU, Swiss, and U.K. (and Gibraltar) individuals with DPF inquiries or complaints, or any questions or concerns regarding Cisco-U.S. processing or international transfer of their personal data should first contact Cisco-U.S. by submitting a Privacy Request online.
+In compliance with the EU-U.S. DPF Principles, the U.K. Extension to the EU-U.S. DPF Principles, and/or the Swiss-U.S. DPF Principles, Cisco-U.S. commits to resolve complaints about your privacy and our collection or use of your Personal Data transferred to the U.S. pursuant to the DPF Principles.
+EU, EEA, U.K. (and Gibraltar), and Swiss individuals with DPF inquiries or complaints, or any questions or concerns regarding Cisco-U.S. processing or international transfer of their Personal Data should first contact Cisco-U.S. by submitting a Privacy Request online.